 Contaminated Site 47, which was previously a Service Station, was identified as a high risk contamination site - this site is located on the western portion of the project footprint where the proposed on-grade car park is to be constructed.
-Remediation works for this contaminated site has been completed and validated with residual contamination to be managed in accordance with Site Management Plan.
+Remediation works for this contaminated site has been completed and validated with residual contamination to be managed in accordance with the Site Management Plan and the Construction Environmental Management Plan.

 Another known contaminated site (designated moderate risk, number 55) is located over 150 m from the proposed development, adjacent to the apron.
-This site is well outside of the disturbance area for the proposed development.
+This site is well outside of the disturbance area for the proposed development and is not considered to be a risk to the development site.